Using Dedicated Load Balancers (Entry Level)

 • Health check

-• Protocol: Select a protocol for the load balancer to perform health checks on backend servers.
+• Health Check Protocol: Select a protocol for the load balancer to perform health checks on backend servers.
 If the load balancer uses TCP, HTTP, or HTTPS to receive requests, the health check protocol can be TCP or HTTP.
 Here we use HTTP as an example.

 • Domain Name: Enter a domain name that will be used for health checks, for example, www.example.com.